Italian yields at record lows as markets bet on a further ECB boost

 It will take awhile for the effects of the upcoming presidential election and mooted fiscal package to make themselves clear, he added.

-Later this week, there's bond auctions from Italy, the Netherlands, Germany, Portugal, France and Spain in a busy week for debt supply.
+Later this week, Italy, the Netherlands, Germany, Portugal, France and Spain hold bond auctions.

 Italy all-time lowhttps://tmsnrt.rs/2GFy9Vn